dannyseymour2/dominion-game.github.io/docs/user-stories.md

 # User Stories

-* As a user, I want a game that allows me to play against my friends.
+* As a social gamer, I want a game that allows me to play against other gamers.
-* As a user, I want a mobile app, so that I can play anytime, anywhere.
-* As a user, I want a game that stores my progress, so that I can close the app and resume in the same spot.
+* As a mobile gamer, I want a game that is fully playable on a mobile device.